hed-standard/hed-documentation/quick-guide-edit.md

+To describe the fixation cross, we'll use the tag group (*Item/2D shape/Cross, Attribute/Visual/Fixation point, /Attribute/Location/Screen/Center*).
 The presented stimuli are circular disks appearing within green squares; so we use two groups to describe them separately.
 We first describe the bounding square.
 Click on the checkbox next to button *"Add new tag group"* to select ???both values???, and then click ???the button??? to add ???a group??? to both of them.
 Select the two newly added groups.
 We use tag */Item/2D shape/Rectangle/Square* and */Attribute/Visual/Color/Green* to describe the green square. ???WHAT ABOUT 'EMPTY'???
 We can also denote the area of the square using tag */Attribute/Size/Area*.
 Clicking on the tag will pop up a window prompting for a value.
 We enter "1.6" as the value and select "cm2" as the unit, rendering a complete tag */Attribute/Size/Area/1.6 cm2*.

 ![tag-position-1](images/tag-position-1.gif)